microsoftgraph/group-membership-management-tenant/README.md

         * `location` - This is the location where the Azure resources are going to be created.
 See [Resource Locations](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/resource-location?tabs=azure-powershell).

+        * `subscriptionId_prod` - This is the subscription Id of your production environment.

         * `subscriptionId_nonprod` - This is the subscription Id of your non-production environment.

         * `tenantId` - This is the Azure Active Directory tenant Id, where GMM Azure resources were created.